 The lead-up to launching your business always has a certain thrill to it.
 Why?

-Many entrepreneurs have told us that it's setting sail into the unknown that they find so thrilling; in the planning stages, they have so much control, but once a business is out in the world, you are now in completely uncharted territory.
+Many entrepreneurs have told us that it's setting sail into the unknown that they find so thrilling; in the planning steps to start an online business, they have so much control, but once a business is out in the world, you are now in completely uncharted territory.
 That's not the most comforting thought, but the call to adventure is just too strong to resist—so they answer the call, even when the voice in their head tells them otherwise.

 That's what we respect the most about entrepreneurs: they're willing to leave safe harbor to pursue their dreams.
 And while starting a business isn’t easy, you shouldn't let go of a purpose left unrealized just because it's hard to do.